 How is the Diagnosis Done?

-For diagnosing amniotic band syndrome ultrasound is conducted around the third month of pregnancy.
+To diagnose amniotic band syndrome, an ultrasound is conducted around the third month of pregnancy.
 The bands themselves are fine and it may be difficult for the obstetrician to spot them.
 A deduction is made by looking at any deformities that are associated with ABS.

 The treatment for ABS depends on a host of factors such as area affected, the extent of damage and the stability of the child.

 - Clubfeet: This can be corrected with the help of casts